Adroiti/docs-for-code-review-tools/Bandit-B501.md

 ## Description

-This rule enforces to always verify SSL certificate for `Requests` methods.
+This rule enforces to always verify SSL certificate for methods in `Requests` library.
 Certificates are validated by default which is the desired behavior.

 Encryption in general is typically critical to the security of many applications.
 Using TLS can greatly increase security by guaranteeing the